Sign-up ends in:

 Final Thoughts

-With these drills in mind, it’s time to head out to the course and start working on your driver.
+With these drills in mind, it’s time to head out to the driving range and start working on your driver.
 If you can get off the tee correctly, it will build your confidence from tee to green.

 Take this one drill at a time because you may have unique issues in your game and only benefit from certain golf drills.
 No drill is a one size fits all situation, but using drills to improve your driving is an effective way to lower your scores.